gin66/FastAccelStepper/README.md

 ## ISSUES

-* Speed changes at very low speed with high acceleration values are not always performed ==> Implementation changed.
-Need to verify, if issue is closed
+* Speed changes at very low speed with high acceleration values are not always performed
 * Queue is filled too much, which cause slow response to speed/acceleration changes
 * esp32: getCurrentPosition() does not take into account the current pulses, because the pulse counter is not read
-* Following will lead to interesting behavior:
-       1.) let stepper slowly increase speed to v1
-       2.) before v1 is reached, increase accel and call stopMove() => result is, that the stepper first increases speed before ramping down
-* Change in direction requires motor stop ! => it's a feature
-* Strategy should be clarified.
-Under this topic belongs:
-	* TODO: Introduce command queue of speed/accel commands - one per stepper.
-	* Change in direction requires motor stop ! => it's a feature Currently any move/moveTo - while running - adjusts the ongoing move/moveTo's values.
-  With a command queue, this would lead to additional commands to be executed after the running one.
-  Update of new values for acceleration/speed would require another API function, because move/moveTo would enqueue a new command.
-  The question is, if this complexity in the driver is a good idea or better left to the application.
 * The revision 0.5.x is not usable for AVR in case channel B is needed => upgrade to 0.6

 ## Not planned for now